TanguyHerbron/Moodl/README.md

 # What is coinfolio ?

 Coinfolio is a handy cryptocurrency and ICO portfolio tracker.
-With its easy to use interface, you can easily watch your cryptocurrencies and ICOs fluctuate during the day/week/month or year.
+With its easy to use interface, you can watch your cryptocurrencies and ICOs fluctuate during the day/week/month or year.
 Coinfolio allows you to keep up with the Global Market Capitalization as well and Exchanges statistics.